 The business strategy of Medlife focuses on customers from Russia and other Central and Eastern Europe countries.
 Our target groups are in particular private customers.
 Through independent brokers just life insurance contracts and permanent accident insurance riders are sold.
 The majority of our life insurance portfolio includes contracts with guaranteed profit participation.
-Around 14% of our reserves are attributed to unit-linked business.
+Around 20% of Medlife's reserves are attributed to unit-linked business.
 The life insurance contracts are accompanied with additional risk tariffs, which can be for example accidental death insurance or accident disability insurance as well as additional term insurance.
-Fehler!
-Textmarke nicht definiert.